Youth & Family

 Religious Exploration Cooperative

 Our Youth and Family program is a cooperative comprised of community volunteers and paid staff.

-Our Mission: The Religious Education Cooperative will offer an annual program that provides children and families love, support, community and experiences through which to explore and develop their own spiritual identity.
+Our Mission: The Religious Exploration Cooperative will offer an annual program that provides children and families love, support, community and experiences through which to explore and develop their own spiritual identity.

-Our Objectives: Our Religious Education Cooperative will welcome and love all children and families.
+Our Objectives: Our Religious Exploration Cooperative will welcome and love all children and families.
 We will support children and families in developmentally appropriate ways as they: